 We’ve covered the need to implement 2FA as a security feature before and the need to have it in place in light of the new EU regulations is rather evident.
 One of the aspects of it is the balance between having a user-friendly and a secure solution.
 So, here’s where we throw the good old SMS into the ring as one of the options to consider.

-Two-factors when and where you need them
+When and where you need user authentication

-Many of the applications would require more than a single password and two-factor authentication would involve using different factors simultaneously:
+Many of the applications would require more than a single password, and two-factor authentication would involve using different factors simultaneously: